What Is a Humidicrib

 Yes.
 In public hospitals across Australia, all NICU treatments, including humidicribs, are fully covered by Medicare.
 Families pay no out-of-pocket costs for equipment, care, or hospital stay when treated as public patients.

-Running for Premature Babies plays a crucial role in supporting NICUs, SCNs and maternity units across Australia by providing the lifesaving equipment that gives premature babies a better chance of survival, and fund cutting edge research to advance the care of premature babies for the future.
+Running for Premature Babies plays a crucial role in supporting NICUs, SCNs and maternity units across Australia by providing vital equipment that gives sick and premature babies a better chance of survival.

 You can read more about our impact here.

-Disclaimer: This information by Running for Premature Babies Foundation is educational and informative in nature and is not medical advice or a healthcare recommendation, nor is it financial advice.
-For further information, please Contact Us.
+Disclaimer: This information by Running for Premature Babies Foundation is educational and informative in nature and is not medical advice, a healthcare recommendation, or financial advice.
+For advice specific to your circumstances, please seek professional medical or financial advice from a qualified healthcare provider or financial adviser.